vagiedd/BosonStars/README.md

 2. test1.py
 3. test2.py

-The code is written and tested in Python 3.
+The code is written and tested in Python 2.7 and 3.

 ## Relaxation Method
 Implements the relaxation algorithm given in "Numerical Recipies in C: The Art of Scientific Computing".
 It contains the relaxation_method class and its initialization function is